 - If posting affiliate links, please make readers aware that they are such.

 - Share your submission with your contacts through your social networks.
-Please use the #familylaw and #divorce hashtags on Twitter, LinkedIn and Google+, including any others that may be of relevance to your post.
-We’re on Twitter at @FamilyBlawg and we’re on all the other big social networks too!
+Please use the #familylaw and #divorce hashtags on Twitter and LinkedIn, including any others that may be of relevance to your post.
+We’re on Twitter at @FamilyBlawg and we’re on all the other main social media platforms too.

 What we do not publish